jayashan10/virtual_trial_emulator/final_report.md

 **Treatment:** The ATRT variable records the observed treatment arm assignment as captured in the ADaM dataset.
 While this field is preserved for analysis stratification and virtual trial design, it is explicitly excluded from all predictive models to maintain arm-agnostic baseline feature sets and prevent label leakage in cross-arm predictions.

-**Baseline Laboratory Values:** We extract pre-treatment laboratory measurements for eight canonical biomarkers: albumin (baseline_ALB, g/L), alkaline phosphatase (baseline_ALP, U/L), carcinoembryonic antigen (baseline_CEA, ng/mL), creatinine (baseline_CREAT, mg/dL), hemoglobin (baseline_HGB, g/dL), lactate dehydrogenase (baseline_LDH, U/L), platelets (baseline_PLT, 10^9/L), and white blood cell count (baseline_WBC, 10^9/L).
+**Baseline Laboratory Values:** I extract pre-treatment laboratory measurements for eight canonical biomarkers: albumin (baseline_ALB, g/L), alkaline phosphatase (baseline_ALP, U/L), carcinoembryonic antigen (baseline_CEA, ng/mL), creatinine (baseline_CREAT, mg/dL), hemoglobin (baseline_HGB, g/dL), lactate dehydrogenase (baseline_LDH, U/L), platelets (baseline_PLT, 10^9/L), and white blood cell count (baseline_WBC, 10^9/L).
 Units follow ADaM defaults after harmonization in the lab processing pipeline.
 Baseline values serve as snapshot indicators of hepatic function, renal function, tumor burden, hematologic reserve, and inflammatory state at study entry.

-**Longitudinal Laboratory Features:** To capture early treatment dynamics without violating temporal ordering, we derive trajectory features from the first 42 days (approximately 6 weeks) of treatment, intentionally excluding the week-8 tumor assessment window.
-For each of the eight canonical labs, we compute two features: early_last (the most recent measurement within days 0-42) and early_slope (the ordinary least-squares slope of lab value versus time for all measurements in the window).
+**Longitudinal Laboratory Features:** To capture early treatment dynamics without violating temporal ordering, I derive trajectory features from the first 42 days (approximately 6 weeks) of treatment, intentionally excluding the week-8 tumor assessment window.
+For each of the eight canonical labs, I compute two features: early_last (the most recent measurement within days 0-42) and early_slope (the ordinary least-squares slope of lab value versus time for all measurements in the window).
 This yields 16 features: lab_ALB_early_last, lab_ALP_early_last, lab_CEA_early_last, lab_CREAT_early_last, lab_HGB_early_last, lab_LDH_early_last, lab_PLT_early_last, lab_WBC_early_last, and corresponding lab_*_early_slope variables.
 For example, a rising LDH slope may signal disease progression, while stable or improving hemoglobin suggests maintained hematologic function.
 The 42-day cutoff is clinically defensible and ensures that response assessment at 8+ weeks remains unbiased.

 **Tumor Burden:** Tumor measurements follow RECIST criteria with baseline lesion counts (target_lesion_count for measurable lesions, nontarget_lesion_count for non-measurable disease) and geometric summaries (sum_target_diameters in mm, max_lesion_size, mean_lesion_size).
-We also record lesion_sites_count to quantify spatial disease spread (e.g., liver, lung, lymph nodes).
-To handle patients with incomplete imaging data, we construct a categorical tumor_burden_category (low/medium/high) based on threshold rules applied to size and site features, providing a robust ordinal burden indicator when raw metrics are sparse.
+I also record lesion_sites_count to quantify spatial disease spread (e.g., liver, lung, lymph nodes).
+To handle patients with incomplete imaging data, I construct a categorical tumor_burden_category (low/medium/high) based on threshold rules applied to size and site features, providing a robust ordinal burden indicator when raw metrics are sparse.

 **Molecular Profiling:** Molecular features encode mutation status across RAS pathway genes: KRAS_exon2, KRAS_exon3, KRAS_exon4, NRAS_exon2, NRAS_exon3, NRAS_exon4, and BRAF_exon15.
 Each variable is categorical (mutant/wild-type/unknown).
-We also derive a composite RAS_status variable (WILD-TYPE if all KRAS and NRAS exons are wild-type, MUTANT if any are mutant, UNKNOWN otherwise).
+I also derive a composite RAS_status variable (WILD-TYPE if all KRAS and NRAS exons are wild-type, MUTANT if any are mutant, UNKNOWN otherwise).
 RAS status is clinically critical for anti-EGFR agents like Panitumumab, as wild-type RAS is associated with therapeutic benefit while mutant RAS confers resistance.
-Our virtual trial design enforces RAS wild-type eligibility to align with clinical practice guidelines.
+My virtual trial design enforces RAS wild-type eligibility to align with clinical practice guidelines.

-**Physical Status:** We compute weight_change_pct_42d as the percentage change in body weight from baseline to day 42.
+**Physical Status:** I compute weight_change_pct_42d as the percentage change in body weight from baseline to day 42.
 Positive values indicate weight gain, negative values indicate loss.
 This single longitudinal vital sign serves as a coarse indicator of nutritional status, disease burden, and treatment tolerance during the early treatment phase.

 **Clinical History:** History features summarize prior treatment exposure and toxicity: prior_ae_count (total adverse events in prior lines), prior_severe_ae_count (grade 3+ events), prior_skin_toxicity_flag (history of dermatologic toxicity, relevant for Panitumumab which causes rash), num_prior_therapies (count of previous treatment regimens), and time_since_diagnosis (months from diagnosis to current enrollment, partially redundant with DIAGMONS but retained for consistency).
 These variables inform models of patient tolerance thresholds and cumulative treatment burden.

-**Risk Scores:** We derive six composite risk indices: lab_risk_score (weighted combination of abnormal lab flags), performance_risk (derived from ECOG and weight), tumor_burden_risk (derived from lesion metrics), molecular_risk (derived from mutation patterns), composite_risk_score (aggregate across domains), and predicted_good_prognosis_flag (binary indicator from composite thresholds).
+**Risk Scores:** I derive six composite risk indices: lab_risk_score (weighted combination of abnormal lab flags), performance_risk (derived from ECOG and weight), tumor_burden_risk (derived from lesion metrics), molecular_risk (derived from mutation patterns), composite_risk_score (aggregate across domains), and predicted_good_prognosis_flag (binary indicator from composite thresholds).
 These scores are computed for exploratory profiling and clinical interpretation but are explicitly excluded from model training to prevent circularity, as they are deterministic functions of other features already in the model input space.

 **Outcomes:** Outcome variables include survival endpoints (DTHDYX: days to death, DTHX: death event indicator; PFSDYCR: days to progression-free survival event, PFSCR: PFS event indicator), tumor response assessments (best_response: best overall RECIST response across all visits, response_at_week8, response_at_week16: response at specific timepoints), and time_to_response (days from treatment start to first documented response for responders).
 These variables serve exclusively as modeling targets and are never included in predictor feature sets.
 The model training scripts (model_response.py, model_ttr.py) explicitly drop all outcome columns before pipeline preprocessing to enforce this separation.